Smart. Selective. Resourceful.

 The AE undergraduate program is the path to that goal: a combination of classroom, laboratory, and research experience that gives students knowledge and skills that meet and exceed the demands of today's workplace.
 The curriculum includes 132 credit-hours, culminating, senior year, with the completion of a capstone research project in one of three application areas: rotorcraft, fixed-wing, and spacecraft.

-Transferring to AE
+Transferring to the Georgia Tech AE School

 Undergraduates with a strong academic track record and a commitment to research are encouraged to apply to the Daniel Guggenheim School of Aerospace Engineering.
 A complete course transfer evaluation will be done when you have been accepted to Tech.
 The Institute will determine whether you have completed courses that transfer credit.

-The AE Curriculum
+The Aerospace Engineering Curriculum

 The core undergraduate curriculum is built on fundamental disciplines necessary to understand the design and performance of aerospace vehicles and their integrated subsystems.
 If you join us, you will also develop crucial professional and engineering skills that you will need when you enter the workforce.
 Co-ops, internships, international study, and research are just some of the ways you can tailor your undergraduate education at AE.